Ricigeroi/pad_lab/README.md

         "message": "User joined the lobby."
       }
       ```

+    - Push messages:
+      - When a new user joins, or a move is made, the updated lobby state will be broadcasted to all connected clients in real-time.

 ## Deployment and Scaling
 Both microservices will be containerized using **Docker**.
 The platform will use **Docker Compose** to orchestrate multiple containers (Game Service, Lobby Service, Redis, PostgreSQL, and API Gateway).